MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 ### Clone or download the WebView2Samples repo

 1. If you haven't already, clone or download the `WebView2Samples` repo.
-To do this, in a separate window or tab, follow the steps in [Clone or download the WebView2Samples repo](../how-to/machine-setup.md#clone-or-download-the-webview2samples-repo) in _Sample Code for WebView2_.
+To do this, in a separate window or tab, follow the steps in [Clone or download the WebView2Samples repo](../how-to/machine-setup.md#clone-or-download-the-webview2samples-repo) in _Set up your Dev environment for WebView2_.

 Then return here after you've copied the repo to your local drive, and continue with the steps below.